As a runner, I’m always looking at ways to improve my speed.

 Cooldown – 10 minutes

-Running faster in these short burst help to engage those fast-twitch muscle fibres.
-They will make you feel uncomfortable, it will be hard, but that’s where the magic happens.
+Running faster in these short bursts helps to engage those fast-twitch muscle fibres.
+They will make you feel uncomfortable, and it will be hard, but that’s where the magic happens.

 Over time you will notice improvements, and you will be able to hold the intervals for longer.